robnolen/aws-security-workshops/forensics-wksp/docs/04-review-and-cleanup.md

 ```

 - *Q: I'm using a different AWS CLI profile than the default.*
 - A: The script supports a flag to specify a CLI profile that is configured in your `~/.aws/config` file.
-Do `./teardown.sh -p PROFILE_NAME`.
+Do `./cleanup.sh -p PROFILE_NAME`.
+To see all supported options for the clean-up script, do `./cleanup.sh -h`.

 ### Manual clean-up instructions

-> You will need to manually delete some resources before you delete the CloudFormation stacks so please do the following steps in order.
+These manual clean-up steps can be used in lieu of the automated clean-up script.

 1. Delete the Inspector objects created for the workshop.
 	* Go to the [Amazon Inspector](https://us-west-2.console.aws.amazon.com/inspector) console.